-Adult macular degeneration (AMD) is an eye disease that results in a loss in central vision that gets worse over time.
+Adult macular degeneration (AMD) is an eye disease where a person loses their central vision.
+It gets worse over time.
 The macula is the part of the retina that controls central vision.
 The retina is the tissue that lines the back of the eye.
 AMD happens when the macula wears down.

 There are 2 types: